 Remuneration of the Board of Directors

-in order to ensure the independence of the Board of Directors in its supervisory function over the Group Executive Board, members of the Board of Directors receive a fixed remuneration in the form of non-discounted shares with a blocking period of four years.
+In order to ensure the independence of the Board of Directors in its supervisory function over the Group Executive Board, members of the Board of Directors receive a fixed remuneration in the form of cash and non-discounted shares with a blocking period of four years.
 The remuneration system for the Board of Directors does not contain any performance-related component, refer also to Remuneration architecture, Board of Directors.

 Remuneration of the Group Executive Board